 Higher occurrences of mood swings, stress, and anxiety

-The Warrior Diet isn’t for everyone.
-We recommend speaking to your doctor before starting any fasting method or changing how you eat.
+The Warrior Diet definitely isn’t for everyone, and it’s essential to speak to your doctor before starting any fasting method or changing how you eat.
 You should be particularly cautious, however, if you:

 • are pregnant, breastfeeding, or trying to conceive;